top of page

 Benjamin Hochman and Henry Kramer, piano

-Arnold Bax Quintet for Harp and Strings, GP 214 (1919)
+Arnold Bax Quintet for Harp and Strings (1919)

 Gabriela Diaz and Jennifer Elowitch, violins; Melissa Reardon, viola; Brant Taylor, cello; Charles Overton, harp

 George Gershwin (arr.
-Todd Palmer) Three Preludes (1926)
+Asti) Three Preludes for Clarinet and Piano (1926)

 Todd Palmer, clarinet; Henry Kramer, piano